glen-mac/nalu935/README.md

 | iPhone 5  | iOS 9.3.5 |
 | iPhone 5c | iOS 9.3.5 |
 | iPod touch 5G | iOS 9.3.5 |

-# Nalu meaning:

-Nalu is the Hawaiian word for wave or surging surf, and the hapa-Hawaiian saying, to “Nalu it” means “go with the flow.”
-As every person who learns to swim in the ocean knows, you don't fight the waves, you ride them.

 ## Warnings